puncsky/system-design-and-architecture/README.md

 1. 🌎 Real-world engineering.
 It comes from real-world examples of FANNG and many other silicon valley companies.
 And it outlines how to build real-world Internet products and services.
 2. 🍕 Easy to digest.
 System design at the right level of abstraction is like a map to route you to your destination with the shortest cut.
 There are charts, diagrams, and step-by-step guides - all for you to acquire the minimum actionable knowledge to excel system design interviews and get started building.
 3. 🤲 Full-coverage.
 It strives to be "the book" for you to master most of the system design use-cases, from backend to frontend and from zero to hero.
 4. 🚶‍♀️ 4-step framework.
-1) Clarify requirements 2) Sketch out the high-level design 3) Discuss individual components and how they interact with each other 4) Wrap up with blindspots or bottlenecks.
+This book approaches and solve problems in a systematic and repeatable way: 1) Clarify requirements 2) Sketch out the high-level design 3) Discuss individual components and how they interact with each other 4) Wrap up with blind spots or bottlenecks.

 What's different in the 2nd Edition?
 From 2015 to 2022, we saw mobile ate the world, cloud-native computing came across Kubernetes, and web3 went through ups and downs.
 There are always new companies at different stages of their lifecycles taking the lead in the Internet industry.
 I am interested in how they work, aren't you?
 So in the 2nd Edition, I will